CaliKane/ScriptObservatory/README.md

  3. The SHA-256 hash of the retrieved content
  4. The time that you viewed the object

-In the future, ScriptObservatory might be extended to support uploading the content of what you received in the event that there's a hash mismatch between what you saw and what the server has on record for that URL.
-This will always be an optional feature and it will always be clearly visible in the settings panel.
+In the future, ScriptObservatory might be extended to support uploading the *content* of the objects you receive in the event that there's a hash mismatch between what you see and what the server has on record.
+This will always be an optional feature and the option to disable it will always be clearly visible in the settings panel.

 Privacy